genderkit/genderkit/_articles/tanning.md

 {% endcapture %}
 {% include warning warning=warn %}

-The British Photodermatology Group and British Association of Dermatologists have released [a joint statement](http://www.bad.org.uk/for-the-public/skin-cancer/sunbeds) stating that the use of sunbeds should be strongly discouraged.
-The NHS provide an [Are Sunbeds Safe? page](https://www.nhs.uk/chq/pages/852.aspx) which has further information on sunbeds.
+The British Association of Dermatologists have released [a position statement](http://bpg.org.uk/wp-content/uploads/2021/08/BPG-Position-Statement-Sunbeds-June-2020.pdf) stating that the use of sunbeds should be strongly discouraged.
+There is more information about the use of sunbeds and the risks on [the Cancer Research UK website](https://www.cancerresearchuk.org/about-cancer/causes-of-cancer/sun-uv-and-cancer/how-do-sunbeds-cause-skin-cancer).
 It is **illegal** to allow people who are under the age of 18 to use tanning beds, under section 2 of the [Sunbeds (Regulation) Act 2010](https://www.legislation.gov.uk/ukpga/2010/20/section/2).

 Some people incorrectly think that having a tan is useful protection against sun damage to skin and skin cancer.
 In fact, the risks of exposure outweigh any protective effect {% cite nice-sunlight %}.